jas34/scheduledwf/README.md

 ## Schedule Conductor Workflows ([A Netflix Conductor Community Project](https://github.com/Netflix/conductor/blob/main/RELATED.md#schedule-conductor-workflow))
-Schedule Conductor workflow is a _scheduler as a service_ that runs in the cloud with [Netflix conductor](https://github.com/Netflix/conductor) embedded in it.
-It runs as an extension module of conductor.
+Schedule Conductor workflow is a spring boot based (version 2.0.0+)_scheduler as a service_ that runs in the cloud with [Netflix conductor](https://github.com/Netflix/conductor) embedded in it.
+It can run as an extension module of conductor.
 This is one of community project of netflix conductor community.

 [![Build Status](https://travis-ci.com/jas34/scheduledwf.svg?token=k2Upd1dy5qz2VgAZDCYD&branch=master)]()
 [![GitHub Release](https://img.shields.io/github/release/jas34/scheduledwf.svg?style=flat)](https://github.com/jas34/scheduledwf/releases)